Your Code. Their Wait Time.

 goToFloor(n, sorted?)

 Add floor to queue.
-If sorted=true, inserts in optimal order.
+If sorted=true, inserts based on current direction.

 goToFloorNow(n)